CattaLol/Faster-Petrax/README.md

 Tera-Proxy QoL module for faster Pit of Petrax runs.

-If you ever paid for this, or any other script that took literally less than 20 minutes to write and test - _you have my deepest condolences_.
+If you ever paid for this, or any other script that took less than 30 minutes to write and test - _you have my deepest condolences_.

 ## Proxy compatibility:
 - Tested on Caali's proxy only.